 May I introduce you to Cojea, a local from South Africa.

 On a mission to clarify misconceptions and to become an entrepreneur

 Always joking, friendly with everyone and probably one of the most colourfully dressed people I have met in South Africa – may I introduce you to Cojea.
 Cojea, whose actual name is Kholekile, is a 23 year old Xhosa (one of the ethnic groups in South Africa) man who was born and raised in Khayelitsha- a township 45 minutes away from Cape Town City Centre.

 You have to feel the vibe of a township to understand

 Township…?
 What is a township?
 Very basically, townships were created during Apartheid when citizens of colour (namely but not only Indian and Black people) were forcibly moved away from the white population.
 The areas they had to move to were underdeveloped and basics like running water and electricity were very rare, if they were even there at all.
 Next to almost every city in South Africa, a township can be found nearby.
-For those who have been in Brazil, you can sort of compare it with the Favelaz.
 In Johannesburg, South Africa’s largest township is Soweto (the abbreviation of: South Western Township).
 In Cape Town, Khayelitsha which means “New home” in Xhosa (one of the 11 official languages in South Africa) is the newest and biggest township in Cape Town with about 2 million inhabitants.